A Motion to Quash might not be the proper response to a subpoena seeking to disclose your identity.

 The reason I say this is that each John Doe Defendant is sent a threatening letter from their ISPs accusing them of illegal activity.
 Each Doe is “put on notice” that he or she has been named in a lawsuit and thus anticipates being sued.
 Each Doe Defendant is advised to retain an attorney and is told that he or she can be criminally and/or civilly liable for violation of the federal copyright laws.

 Each Doe Defendant is then ACTIVELY solicited and threatened by the attorney plaintiffs to “pay up or face a real lawsuit” where a judgment can cost a family their home, all their savings, their freedom, and possibly force them into bankruptcy.
-In my opinion, to say that an unnamed John Doe Defendant at this point has no right to file such a motion because he does not yet have “standing,” and that such a motion is not yet applicable until the defendant is actually named in the lawsuit is simply irresponsible lawyering.
+In my opinion, to say that an unnamed John Doe Defendant at this point has no right to file an opposition with the court because he does not yet have “standing,” and that such a filing is not yet applicable until the defendant is actually named in the lawsuit is simply irresponsible lawyering.

 Similarly, the ISP subpoena notification letters still make the ISP subscribers think that they need to immediately file a motion to quash to preserve their anonymity.
-I am happy to share that after all of the articles I wrote over the years on motions to quash, now people are educated on the topic.
+I am happy to share that after all of the articles I wrote over the years, now people are educated on the topic.
 Nevertheless, the initial gut reaction when someone is sued as a John Doe is STILL to file a motion to quash.

-…still, ten years later!
+…still, twelve years later!
 [Please click here to Tweet!]

 [CONTACT AN ATTORNEY: If you have a question for an attorney about an ISP Subpoena Notification Letter you received, you can e-mail us at info[at]cashmanlawfirm.com, you can set up a free and confidential phone consultation to speak to us about your notice, or you can call/SMS us at 713-364-3476 (this is our Cashman Law Firm, PLLC’s number].